Database Architecture

 📂 expeditions/Spatial backbone & metadata for all field campaigns

-• 📄 info — Expedition registry: dates, vessels, teams, partners
+• 📄 info — Expedition metadata: dates, regions, vessels, participants, partners

-• 📄 sites — Master site registry across all survey methods
+• 📄 sites — Master site registry across all methods (lat/lon, habitat, depth range)

-• 📄 benthos — Benthic organisms: corals, algae, sponges
+• 📄 benthos — Benthic organisms: hard/soft corals, algae, sponges, CCA

-• 📄 inverts — Mobile and sessile invertebrates
+• 📄 inverts — Mobile and sessile invertebrates: echinoderms, mollusks, crustaceans

 Method Datasets